matthieugomez/topdecompose/README.md

-This package provides the code to decompose the growth of an average wealth in a top wealth percentile, following

-Matthieu Gomez "Decomposing the Growth of Top Wealth Shares".
-Working Paper

-The command `decompose` can be used to decompose the growth of the average wealth in a top wealth percentile into a within term, a displacement term, and a demography term, following the decomposition in the paper.
+This package provides a command to decompose the growth of an average wealth in a top wealth percentile into a within term, a displacement term, and a demography term.

 The syntax is
 ```
 decompose [varname], top(indicatorvariable)
 ```
 where
 - `varname` is the variable to decompose
 - `indicatorvariable` is a dummy variable indicating whether the observation belongs to the top percentile.

+# References

+Matthieu Gomez *Decomposing the Growth of Top Wealth Shares*.
+Working Paper

 # Installation